 At the most basic level, student achievement can be reflected by student retention and graduation rates.
 In addition, student performance on discipline specific national competency examinations serves as an indication of student achievement.
 While under less direct control of the University, employment and salary rates are also indices of alumni achievement.

 The information on this site provides a representation of the accomplishment of our students in meeting these broad goals.
-Freshman Retention Rates Source: Office of Institutional Research Transfer Student Retention Rates Source: Office of Institutional Research Freshman Graduation Rates
+Freshman Retention Rates Transfer Student Retention Rates Freshman Graduation Rates

-Forty-two percent of the traditional age for undergraduate first year students who enrolled full-time at Barry University in the fall 2008 term remained continuously enrolled at Barry and graduated with a bachelor’s degree within six years of first enrollment.
+Thirty-one percent of the traditional age for undergraduate first year students who enrolled full-time at Barry University in the fall 2010 term remained continuously enrolled at Barry and graduated with a bachelor’s degree within six years of first enrollment.

 Transfer Student Graduation Rates

-Seventy-three percent of the traditional age for undergraduate transfer students who enrolled full-time at Barry University in the fall 2008 term remained continuously enrolled at Barry and graduated with a bachelor’s degree within six years of first enrollment.
+Fifty-seven percent of the traditional age for undergraduate transfer students who enrolled full-time at Barry University in the fall 2010 term remained continuously enrolled at Barry and graduated with a bachelor’s degree within six years of first enrollment.

-Just over 80% of the students who earned a Bachelor of Science in Nursing degree passed the national licensing exam in 2014.
+Over 80% of the students who earned a Bachelor of Science in Nursing passed the National Council Licensure Examination (NCLEX) in 2016.
 This passage rate is slightly lower than the national average but higher than the average for the State of Florida.
+Complete details on NCLEX Data can be found at the following website:

-Dwayne O. Andreas School of Law American Bar Association Bar Florida Passage Rates for First-Time Test Takers
+http://floridasnursing.gov/education-and-training-programs/ Dwayne O. Andreas School of Law American Bar Association Bar Florida Passage Rates For First-Time Test Takers

 Graduates of the Barry University School of Law are passing the American Bar Association Bar Examination at a rate that is fairly comparable to the average rate for all law schools in the State of Florida.
 The Law School responded to the dip in passage rates in 2014 by increasing bar examination preparation for all current students.